 Once you complete the Wizard, the deployment of the new operating system begins.
 When the task sequence runs, it displays the Installation progress window.
 Check more How to Improve SCCM Task Sequence Progress Bar End User Experience | ConfigMgr

-When the deployment process is complete, you will be prompt screen to Sign in to device.
+When the deployment process is complete, you will be prompted on-screen to Sign in to the device.